tc39/proposal-smart-pipelines/readme.md

 ```

 ## Inner functions
-Both the LHS and the RHS of a pipe may contain nested inner functions.
+Both the LHS and the RHS of a pipeline may contain nested inner functions.
 This works as may be expected:

 [TO DO]

-## General semantics
+## General static semantics
 A pipe expression’s semantics are:

 1. The LHS is evaluated into the LHS’s value; call this `lhsValue`.

-2. The RHS is tested for its type: is it a tacit function, a tacit constructor, placeholder expression, or an invalid RHS?
+2. The RHS is tested for its type: is it in tacit style (as a tacit function or a tacit constructor), is it in topic-variable style, or is it an invalid RHS?
 [TO DO: Link to section on RHS types and tacit expressions.]

   * If the RHS is a tacit function (such as `f` and `M.f`):
     1. The RHS is evaluated (in the current lexical context); call this value the `rhsFunction`.